MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterAffinityRule.md

 ### -Name

-The name of the rule to be created.
+The name of the rule to create.

 ```yaml
 Type: String